JunfeiWU/JunfeiWu.github.io/hobbies.md

 <img src="https://junfeiwu.github.io/images/hobbies/b02.jpg">
 </div>

 I have been playing badminton for nearly 5 years, starting at the beginning of my graduate studies.
 It not only gives me a healthy body but also helps me understand the importance of perseverance.
-I won the championship during campus and while working at DiDi.
+I won the campus championship and also one while working at DiDi.

 ## Riding